DerNeuburger/CI-CD_sandbox/README.md

 # CI-CD_sandbox

-This repository contains the source code for the Udacity Capstone Project for the Nanodegree 'Cloud DevOps Engineer'.
+This repository contains the source code for the Udacity Capstone Project for the Nanodegree 'Cloud DevOps Engineer' and contains code of a static webpage which are owned by Udacity.
 It aims to implement the basic structure of the GitOps architecture which allows to version-control development and operation.
 Regarding operation a strict seperation between Infrastructure as Code, Configuration as Code and Platform as code is implemented to allow easier